vzapata007/vzapata007/README.md

 - 💞️ I’m looking to collaborate on React projects, especially those involving Vite, TypeScript, and Axios, as well as E-commerce platforms.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/victor-zapata-007/) | [Email](mailto:victor.zapata@example.com)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love experimenting with new technologies and frameworks in my free time.
+- ⚡ Fun fact: I love experimenting with new technologies and frameworks in my free time, and I enjoy playing Dota 2!
+I've been playing this game since 2006.

 ## 🛠️ Skills